mebeim/aoc/2019/README.md

 ```

 Nice!
 We have a functioning Intcode VM network, and we solved the first part of
 the puzzle.
-LEt's move to the next one.
+Let's move to the next one.

 ### Part 2

-We know that Intcode computers in the networks can receive `-1` as input when no
+We know that Intcode computers in the network can receive `-1` as input when no
 packets to be read are in the queue.
 Now, if every single VM is continuously
 trying to read while no packet is available, we have to consider the network
 *idle*.
 Every time the network becomes idle, the *last* special packet that was
-sent to address 255, is sent to the VM with address `0`, and this will make the
+sent to address '255`, is sent to the VM with address `0`, and this will make the
-network continue exchanging data until becoming idle again.
+network continue exchanging data until it becomes idle again.

 We are asked to find the first special packet `y` value that is sent twice in a
 row to the VM with address `0`.